-Access to Recordings remain in the custody of the chief of police, and shall be maintained as required by the department regulations manual and law.
+Access to Recordings Recordings shall be considered law enforcement records, shall remain in the custody of the chief of police, and shall be maintained as required by the department regulations manual and law.

+Officer Training

-Officer Training All College District officers shall receive at least the minimum operational procedures, rules, and regulations pertaining to the administration of police services.
+All College District officers shall receive at least the minimum amount of education and training required by law.

+Department Regulations Manual To carry out the provisions in this policy, the police department shall compile and maintain a manual that describes and sets forth operational procedures, rules, and regulations pertaining to the administration of police services.
 The chief of police and the Chancellor or designee shall review the manual annually and make any appropriate revisions.